DreamingRaven/nemesyst/docs/source/overview.rst

 Serving
 *******

+See |all-options| for a full list of options.

 .. figure:: nemesyst_serving.svg
     :alt: Nemesyst database serving puzzle diagram.
     :figclass: align-center

     Serving is the stage where the data and eventually trained models will be stored and passed to other processess potentially on other machines.
-    See :ref:`section_all-options` for a full list of options.

 :|files-only| example: